IRPH News. Lack of transparency but no abusive according to the Supreme Court

 Our weekly post news is about the abusive clause applied to many mortgages, regarding the interest rate called IRPH or commonly known as “CAJAS”.
 IRPH.
 Lack of transparency but no abusive according to the Supreme Court.

-The Supreme Court has ruled a few days ago four separate appeals, and it has consequently rendered a new landmark Judgment; which is in full compliance with the recent ruling of the European Court of Justice, dated 3rd march 2020, (affair C-125/18).
+The Supreme Court has ruled a few days ago on four separate appeals, and it has consequently rendered a new landmark Judgment; which is in full compliance with the recent ruling of the European Court of Justice, dated 3rd march 2020, (affair C-125/18).

-However, it is important to point out that the Judgment includes a dissenting vote from the magistrate Mr Francisco Javier Arrollo Fiestas; who considers that the IRPH clause is abusive in itself.
+However, it is important to point out that the Judgment includes a dissenting vote from the magistrate Mr Francisco Javier Arrollo Fiestas.
+Who considers that the IRPH clause is abusive in itself.

-In our opinion; the problem with the new Judgment is that instead of unifying once and for all the criteria in the way of considering the IRPH index simply null and void in all cases; the Supreme Court basically puts the responsibility again in the lower courts to decide whether in each individual case; the IRPH clause is abusive or not.
+In our opinion, the problem with the new Judgment is that instead of unifying once and for all the criteria in the way of considering the IRPH index simply null and void in all cases; the Supreme Court basically puts the responsibility again in the lower courts to decide whether in each individual case; the IRPH clause is abusive or not.

-Therefore, after reading the Supreme court’s decision, we cannot escape the feeling that justice has not been fully served this time; because after so many years waiting for the landmark ruling of the European Court of Justice; we believe that the Supreme Court has wasted another golden opportunity to clarify this matter once and for all.
+Therefore, after reading the Supreme court’s decision, we cannot escape the feeling that justice has not been fully served this time; because after so many years of waiting for the landmark ruling of the European Court of Justice; we believe that the Supreme Court has wasted another golden opportunity to clarify this matter once and for all.

-In fact with this inconclusive and vague decision, the Supreme Court has basically let down the legitimate expectations of thousands of people affected; who had already filed more than 150 appeals at the Supreme Court, putting their hopes in this long awaited Judgment.
-That’s why, I believe that justice has not been served this time.
+In fact with this inconclusive and vague decision, the Supreme Court has basically let down the legitimate expectations of thousands of people affected; who had already filed more than 150 appeals at the Supreme Court, putting their hopes in this long-awaited Judgment.
+That’s why I believe that justice has not been served this time.

-In conclusion, the IRPH clause will be rendered abusive, ONLY IF it can be proven in each single case; that the clause does not meet or comply with the required control of double transparency that is; first that the clause must be written in a clear and comprehensible manner; and second that the consumer must have understood before signing the mortgage deed about the financial implications of choosing the IRPH index in detriment to the Euribor index.
+In conclusion, the IRPH clause will be rendered abusive, ONLY IF it can be proven in every single case; that the clause does not meet or comply with the required control of double transparency that is; first that the clause must be written in a clear and comprehensible manner; and second that the consumer must have understood before signing the mortgage deed about the financial implications of choosing the IRPH index in detriment to the Euribor index.

 100% RATE OF SUCCESS LAWSUITS AGAINST SPANISH BANKS

-At BZN LEX INTERNATIONAL LAWYERS, we have a proven history of bringing successful claims against the Spanish banks across the country; and we are proud to say that so far, we are winning all the Court cases regarding abusive mortgage clauses in general.
+At BZN LEX INTERNATIONAL LAWYERS, we have a proven history of bringing successful claims against Spanish banks across the country; and we are proud to say that so far, we are winning all the Court cases regarding abusive mortgage clauses in general.

 How to contact us?

 We hope this information is useful.
-Should you be interested in receiving more specific advice and information; (either about this particular subject or any other), you can contact our firm several ways:
+Should you be interested in receiving more specific advice and information; (either about this particular subject or any other), you can contact our firm in several ways:

 1. Call us or send us a WhatsApp now to (0034) 687 88 88 73.

-2. You can also use our e-mail form at the top of the sidebar of your screen, or alternatively, you can send us e-mail to firstname.lastname@example.org
+2. You can also use our e-mail form at the top of the sidebar of your screen, or alternatively, you can send us an e-mail to email@example.com

 Our commitment, we’ll respond to your e-mail inquiry in less than 24 hours.